 We are happy to provide information you will need as you plan for your semester as an exchange student at Willamette.

-Be sure to contact me with your questions.
-Email me, Judy O'Neill, Associate Dean and Director of Admission, at email@example.com.
+Be sure to contact us with your questions.
+Email Aimee Akimoff, Director of Recruitment, at firstname.lastname@example.org.
 You will also be working with Chris Andresen, Associate Director of International Education, about visa and health insurance information.
-Chris's email is firstname.lastname@example.org.
+Chris's email is email@example.com.

 We will keep you up-to-date and informed throughout the coming months.
 The entire Willamette University Atkinson School community looks forward to welcoming you to WU!

 INFORMATION FOR EXCHANGE STUDENTS FOR SPRING SEMESTER 2016

 Application Form and Financial Documents

 Be sure to complete and submit our Application for International Exchange Students and the Financial Certification Form by October 1, 2015 (along with all supplementary materials).
 These forms provide the information we need to help you apply for a visa to the U.S., register for courses, and more.

 Your Financial Certification form should document the availability of $8,000 (U.S) in funds for spring semester 2016.
 The documented amount estimates living expenses, personal expenses, insurance, books, etc. for your stay at Willamette University, and does not include the cost of a laptop or round-trip plane tickets to your home country.

 Submit your official documents by October 1, 2015.
 Mail documents and supporting information to: